-I’d like to add one more point relevant to our understanding of Scripture (from here and here).
+I’d like to add another point relevant to our understanding of Scripture (from here and here).
 This point bears less directly on the nature of the Bible’s composition and truthfulness and more on its interpretation and authority.
 I’m very much in process on this point and hope readers will appreciate the tentative nature of my comments.
 I’m test-driving this in an attempt to aim in the direction of where I think more settled conclusions are likely to be found.

 (6) SENSUS COMMUNIS, or a “communal reading” of Scripture — at least on the essentials.
 To be sure, there’s certainly a sense one could give to the notion of sola scriptura which is compatible with what we’ve already said in points 1-5.
 The Scriptures relay that sufficiently truthful historical-social-religious context necessary for the Incarnate One’s self-understanding and vocation.
 That (i.e., incarnation), we argued, was the primary point of creation and election of Israel.
 Naturally, it is to the Scriptures (and not to the Vedas, the Bhagavad Gita, the Avesta of Zoroastrianism or the Quran however profitable they may be) that Christians look to understand those events which ground their self-understanding, their religious inspiration and worship, their ethical core, and their missional/vocational calling.
 So there’s certainly a ‘sola’ to affirm in this sense with regard to Scripture as the authoritative source of Christian identity and vocation.
 If that’s all one means by sola scriptura, I don’t know any Christian who would disagree.